orizens/orizens.com/src/pages/blog/2012-07-09-backbone-view-patterns-the-relationship-with-model.md

 ## The Moral of View & Model Story

-There maybe other ways to implement the relationship of Backbone&#8217;s View & Model.
+There maybe other ways to implement the relationship of Backbone's View & Model.
 I find the above ones an organized method followed by best practices of organizing code and application flow.

-It&#8217;s important to realize that Backbone&#8217;s View class is a Unit of View rather than then the classic MVC View.
-It acts as a controller &#8211; hence the necessary bondage between the View & Model.
+It's important to realize that Backbone's View class is a Unit of View rather than then the classic MVC View.
+It acts as a controller - hence the necessary bondage between the View & Model.

-Remember &#8211; a Backbone&#8217;s View purpose is to present a certain data in the UI &#8211; and usually &#8211; reflect a Model&#8217;s data of part of it in the UI.
+Remember - a Backbone's View purpose is to present a certain data in the UI - and usually - reflect a Model's data of part of it in the UI.